MyriamMansouri/bright-notes/README.md

 https://bright-notes.netlify.app/

-Would be great to add new little features to make everithing more crisp:
+Would be great to add new little features to make everything more crisp:
 - Delete the notes
 - Better choice of cursor when hovering on the note
 - Ability to retrieve notes from local storage